 After you remove your clock, you can use NED Magnet with another product in the same place.
 You can also attach the NED Magnet to the clock and hang it on another wall which has an Alpha Steel Tape.

-How to hang a larger clock of more than 1 Kg without nails, screws, drilling or damaging the walls?
+How to hang a larger clock (more than 1 Kg) without nails or screws and without drilling or damaging the walls?

 If the clock is between 1 Kg and 2 Kg, it will mean that you need to use 4 KLAPiTs.
 Install one Beta Steel Tape on each corner of the clock and the respective Alpha Steel Tape at the corresponding places on the wall.
 Do these installations exactly as mentioned in Steps 4 and 5 above.
 Follow step 6 for installing the clock and step 7 for removing it from the wall.